-Built in 1933 and considered the best racetrack in Japan.
-Underwent significant renovation work at the start of the century and is one of the most picturesque oval venues in Japan.
+This track was built in 1933 and is considered the best racetrack in Japan.
+It underwent significant renovation work at the start of the century and is one of the most picturesque oval venues in Japan.
 Tokyo hosts eight Grade 1 contests and you need a classy horse to win there.

-A feature track in the capital city, Nakayama was built in 1920 and hosts five Grade 1s.
-A bigger track with an outer and inner loop, Nakayama also hosts jump racing with the feature Nakayama Grand-Prix drawing big crowds.
+A featured track in the capital city, Nakayama was built in 1920 and hosts five Grade 1s.
+It is a bigger track with an outer and inner loop.
+Nakayama also hosts jump racing with the feature Nakayama Grand-Prix drawing big crowds.

 The premier racecourse in western Japan, Kyoto, built in 1924, holds the same number of fixtures as the other major racecourses per year – five meetings that are run over six to 12 days.
 The Spring Tenno Sho is the feature race.